PawelGargula/work-assistant/README.md

 - **Time Tracking:** Start and stop tracking time for tasks.
 - **Task Completion:** Mark tasks as complete.
 - **Time Tracks Management:** View and edit all your time tracks.
+- **Task Grouping:** Organize tasks into groups for easier management and reporting.
 - **Dashboard Reports:** Get a comprehensive overview of your work with various reports:
   - Number of created tasks.
   - Total tracked hours.